In this article we compare multiple Crypto Derivatives Exchanges and see who comes out to be the winner.

-Binance and Deribit do not offer Bracket orders yet, however they do offer stop orders separately.
-Delta, FTX, both offer bracket orders.
+Deribit do not offer Bracket orders yet, however they do offer stop orders separately.
+Binance, Delta, FTX offer bracket orders.

 Conditional orders on Bybit allows users to place Limit or Market orders when a certain market condition has been met.
 The functionality and usability is pretty straight forward on Bybit.
 Placing Limit or Market orders can also be done on other exchanges, though it would require some know-how in terms of navigating without having the dedicated function.

 Every derivatives exchange must have a good calculator for users to determine basic values before they trade.
 For example, users should be able to calculate the profit, loss or liquidation prices.